shoichisakaguchi/NeoRdRp/README.md

 ## NeoRdRp-score.vX.xlsx
 This file shows the following information for each HMM profile: the number and length of amino acid sequences used to build the HMM profile, the number of times they were used in the UniProtKB search, the mean score, and the standard deviation.

+## Reference

+The details of this dataset is described at the following preprint avaiable at the bioRxiv website: <br>
+Shoichi Sakaguchi, Syun-Ichi Urayama, Yoshihiro Takaki, Hong Wu, Youichi Suzuki, Takuro Nunoura, Takashi Nakano, and So Nakagawa.
+“NeoRdRp: A Comprehensive Dataset for Identifying RNA-Dependent RNA Polymerase of Various RNA Viruses from Metatranscriptomic Data.” <i>bioRxiv</i>.
+2022. https://doi.org/10.1101/2021.12.31.474423